Ged (Earthsea): Biography

 In his middle age, Archmage Ged embarked on a quest to halt the decline of magical power from Earthsea, leading people to widespread outbreaks of madness.
 Ged embarked on this journey with a prince from Havnor named Arren, who would eventually become King Lebannen, the first king of Earthsea for many centuries, after fulfilling an ancient prophecy.
-The pair sailed the isles, having many adventures, but eventually discovered that the wizard Cob, an old enemy of Ged, had mastered the Grey Mage's ancient lore and become a great mage, in his own right, and a dragon slayer.
+The pair sailed the isles, having many adventures e.g. with hazia root addicts, people who had lost their mind and dragons, but eventually discovered that the wizard Cob, an old enemy of Ged, had mastered the Grey Mage's ancient lore and become a great mage, in his own right, and a dragon slayer.
 Cob's obsessive desire to secure immortality had led him to enter the Dry Land and open the door to the land of the living.
 This allowed Cob to enslave and summon the spirits of the dead and draw people to him in dreams but had also led to the decline of magic and a general pervasive madness in the populace.

-Arren and Ged then used magic to travel into the Dry Land, where Ged forced Cob to confront the truth of his finite existence and limited power: that the Archmage had to sacrifice his power to ensure the survival of magic within the world.
+Arren and Ged then used magic to travel into the Dry Land, where Ged forced Cob to confront the truth of his finite existence and limited power: that the Archmage had to sacrifice and use all his power to ensure the survival of magic within the world.
 Ged closed the door opened by Cob and then collapsed, ready to die.
-Arren dragged Ged's body over the Mountain of Pain back to the land of the living.
-A dragon, Kalessin, carried Arren to safety and Ged to Gont.
+Arren dragged Ged's body over the black Mountains of Pain back to the land of the living.
+An ancient dragon, Kalessin, flew Arren to safety in Roke and Ged to Gont.

 Kalessin brought Ged to Tenar, now a widow with grown children who had left home, aside from the mutilated child Therru whom she had recently adopted.
 Nursed back to health, Ged was informed that Ogion had recently died.
 Losing both his mentor and his magic caused Ged to undergo an identity crisis.
 He spent time in solitude as a goatherd, refusing Lebannen's invitation to attend the latter's coronation as King of Earthsea.
 Ged eventually returned in time to save Tenar and Therru from Therru's abusive, criminal family.
 Tenar and Ged began a romantic relationship.
 Ged had never experienced this before, as the mages of Roke were celibate.